Hemmels/Hemmels/README.md

 Here's a link to my Github page (Which is where you are now!). https://www.github.com/Hemmels

 Here's a link to my Github Pages directory. https://hemmels.github.io/

+And you probably want to check out my repos. https://github.com/Hemmels?tab=repositories